edstagdh/File_Prepare_HF/docs/README.md

    - Rename `Config.json_example` to `Config.json` and adjust the settings as needed.
    - Rename `Config_Thumbnails.json_example` to `Config_Thumbnails.json` and adjust the settings as needed.
    - Rename `Config_Video_Preview.json_example` to `Config_Video_Preview.json` and adjust the settings as needed.
-   - Rename `creds.secret_example` to `creds.secret` and input your TPDB API credentials.
+   - Rename `creds.secret_example` to `creds.secret` and input your TPDB API credentials and other credentials if needed.

 2. **Run the Main Script**: